second-state/wasm-learning/tencentcloud/ssvm/pca/README.md

 # The Principal Component Analysis (PCA) + SVG example

 In this example, we demonstrate how to do Principal Component Analysis (PCA) of a 2-D data array, and then plot the results in an SVG graph.
+Checkout the [live example here](https://www.secondstate.io/demo/2020-tencentcloud.html).

 > To draw SVG graphs in Rust, we used the techniques described by [Cetra](https://cetra3.github.io/blog/) in [this article](https://cetra3.github.io/blog/drawing-svg-graphs-rust/).